roman-milk/roman-milk.github.io/no-such-thing-as-an-ex-slut.md

+===

- ****** No Such Thing as an Ex-Slut Ch.
-01 ****** byfastandsloppy© "Oh yeah, OK," said Roy.
+"Oh yeah, OK," said Roy.
 He let his spent cock flop out of Tuli and moved back.
 She turned from the window and stepped into his embrace.

  "Do you think our boy was watching?" asked Tuli into Roy's shoulder.